-2018 - Blooming Woolfest - Woollen Flowers made by you!
+2018 - Blooming Woolfest - Woollen Flowers were made by you!

-For 2018, visitors are being asked to create flowers in wool, be they knitted, crocheted, felted or pompom'ed.
-In partnership with West House, a local charity in Cumbria which supports learning disabled adults, the flowers will be collected, displayed, and then used by West House to raise funds in their garden centre and cafes.
+For 2018, visitors were asked to create flowers in wool, be they knitted, crocheted, felted or pompom'ed.
+In partnership with West House, a local charity in Cumbria which supports learning disabled adults, the flowers were collected, displayed, and then used by West House to raise funds in their garden centre and cafes.

 MEET AND GREET

-Volunteers will be on hand with wool winders to get your yarn purchases wound into balls.
+We would like to thank our volunteers who were on hand with wool winders to get your yarn purchases wound into handy balls.

 In the past, the Small Ring has been home to pompom sheep, an upholdered NEST!, the Landkeepers photography exhibition and even a felted camel and a yak.
 In 2015, we hosted a delegation from the Sedbergh Sheepfest and there were other exhibitions around the event.